 Bounty will also assess potential joint venture and coal toll processing opportunities at the Cook CHPP.

 Bounty Mining will be presenting their mining projects to prospective investors at Energy Mines and Money Australia.
-Click here to claim your complimentary investor pass.
+Claim your complimentary investor pass now.